Districts of Malawi

 Updates:

-FIPS Publication Change Notice No. 9, affecting FIPS PUB 10-4, was issued on 2004-10-01.
-It assigns FIPS codes to the three new districts.
-It also changes the FIPS codes of the old districts from which they were formed, except for Nkhata Bay.
-Details are below under Primary subdivisions and Change history.
+Balaka, Likoma, and Phalombe districts were created in 1998.
+They were added to ISO 3166-2 by Newsletter Number I-2 (2002-05-21).
+FIPS Publication Change Notice No. 9, affecting FIPS PUB 10-4 (2004-10-01), assigned FIPS codes to the new districts.
+It also changed the FIPS codes of the old districts from which they were formed, except for Nkhata Bay.

 Country overview: